lrleon/samsung/README.md

   After completion, the working directory will contain the file "samsung-tidy.txt", This file can be loaded as a R data frame with read.table("samsung-tidy.txt")

+The advantage of this option is that you could execute other functions.
+By example, you could be interested in getting the data without averaging.
+In this case, execute:

+	df <- merge.train.with.test.sets()

+in order to get in df variable a data frame of the variables without averaging.

 The samsung data is at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip